-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The supplemental information listed in the table of contents is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.

-The information has been subjected to the auditing procedures applied in the audit of the financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+The supplemental information listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements of Redwood Valley County Water District.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.